 – Eating – teeth are important to help little ones eat a balanced and varied diet

-– Ability to learn and thrive – toothache can result in disturbed sleep and missed days from school-this can impact on the whole family as parents and caregivers may need to miss work to attend appointments with their little ones
+– Ability to learn and thrive – toothache can result in disturbed sleep and missed days from school-this can impact the whole family as parents and caregivers may need to miss work to attend appointments with their little ones

-If baby teeth are lost prematurely, the spaces for adult teeth to come through into can be reduced.
+If baby teeth are lost prematurely, the spaces for adult teeth to come through can be reduced.

 Tips to look after baby teeth